About the Campus

 The Taube Koret Campus for Jewish Life is a welcoming, innovative, multi-generational destination where individuals and families live, learn, play and connect.
 The 8.5 acre site is anchored by the Oshman Family Jewish Community Center and Moldaw Family Residences.
 Since opening in September 2009, the campus has created an exciting hub for the region’s growing Jewish community and contributed to the revitalization of the South Palo Alto area.

 The campus has won many construction and design awards and is Leadership in Energy and Environmental Design (LEED) Silver Certified for its many environmentally progressive features.
 The Taube Koret Campus is a collaborative initiative founded in 2001 by the Albert L. Schultz Jewish Community Center (now the Oshman Family JCC) in Palo Alto, the Jewish Home in San Francisco, the Jewish Community Federation and local community leaders.
 The campus is also home to regional offices for the Jewish Community Federation and other Jewish communal agencies.
-Other campus facilities include Nourish, A Newish Jewish Café.
+Notable features of campus include the Freidenrich Community Park and Arrillaga Family Pavilion added in 2018, works of art such as Chai and The Joy of Arrival, and The Food Oasis.

 A Campus Rich in Meaning